aws/aws-sam-cli-app-templates/al2/rust/hello-ddb/{{ cookiecutter.project_slug }}/README.md

 ## Tests

-Tests are defined alongside your lambda function code in the `src` folder.
+Tests are defined alongside your lambda function code in the `rust_app/src` folder.

 ```bash
 cargo test